 Hearing is one of those things that, when we have it, we tend to envision it only as a personal experience.
 Part of why we don’t think about protecting our hearing health as we move through life, is the same reason we sometimes don’t wear sunscreen when we go to the beach--we see the potential sunburn as a short term, personal experience.
 As music lovers and motorcycle riders ourselves, we get it--there’s something about us humans that almost wants it to be deafeningly loud, to overwhelm everything else.
 "Loud pipes save lives," we say, partly because it’s true, but also because there’s pleasure in the noise itself.
-Without protecting your hearing, though, you will damage it over time, resulting in hearing loss or tinnitus.
+Without protecting your hearing by wearing earplugs, though, you will damage it over time, resulting in hearing loss or tinnitus.
 This damage doesn’t impact just you, but the entire network of people around you.
 Whether it’s your boss, your colleagues, your friends, your partner or children, your hearing is more precious than you might think.

 Coping with hearing loss is not so much about what you have lost, but managing what you have left to hear.
 People who experience hearing loss report that they find themselves needing to concentrate fully on hearing and yet they still miss what is being said.
 They hear loud noises but miss things they don’t even realize they’ve missed--making it difficult to even understand the scope of the damage.
 Hearing damage alters your ability to pick up on social cues, contribute a smooth give and take to the conversation, and filter the ambient sounds in social situations.
 “Spoken interaction, perhaps the fundamental locus of social interaction and organization, depends on the ability of the speaker-hearers to coordinate their actions temporarily so as to produce talk that unfolds by turn with minimum of gap and overlap,” reports the Hearing Review during its in-depth study of hearing loss affecting intimate relationships.